Richt2566/choneWebsite/README.md

 # CHONE

-This repository contains a website that showcases my portfolio to date.
-It is a static site, holding a good portion of my development work.
+This repository contains a website that showcases my artwork.
+It has a simple design allowing the user to purchase a print of any of my works.

 ## www.chonechone.com